Open-MSS/MSS/docs/samples/plugins/navaid.rst

 plugins of the config dir.
 For a given set of waypoints, the navaid export plugin exports an ASCII table containing a column of the so-determined waypoint names.
-For locations ouside the given set of NAVAID points , e.g. over the oceans, the naming convention switches to coordinate based name like xxyyNwwwzzW for latitude xx°yy'N and longitude www°zz'W. This is done if the closest NAVAID waypoint is more than 500 nm.
+For locations outside the given set of NAVAID points , e.g. over the oceans, the naming convention switches to coordinate based name like xxyyNwwwzzW for latitude xx°yy'N and longitude www°zz'W. This is done if the closest NAVAID waypoint is more than 500 nm.